mathieudutour/zealot/README.md

 # Zealot

-A modern MongoDB library.
+A futurist MongoDB library.
 Only works with NodeJS 7+.

 ## Installation